 Skip to content

 When configuring your UbiOps environment you may encounter packages that do not install properly one way or another.
-E.g. because some packagesare conflicting with each other or have broken subdependencies.
-That means that you cannot install it by just using the requirements.txt file, and thus you need to manually configure it.
+E.g. because some packages are conflicting with each other or have broken subdependencies, or you may want to add your custom-made dependency that is not available on a pip repository.
+That means that you cannot install it by just using the requirements.txt file, and therefore you will need to install it locally and upload it afterwards.
 This how-to will show you how to manually install such packages into your UbiOps environment package.

 This how-to will cover the following steps: